-Board of Commissioners Superior Court Clerks' Retirement Fund of Georgia Griffin, Georgia
+The Honorable Brian P. Kemp, Governor of Georgia Members of the General Assembly of the State of Georgia Board of Commissioners of the Superior Court Clerks' Retirement Fund of Georgia Griffin, Georgia

-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of SUPERIOR COURT CLERKS' RETIREMENT FUND OF GEORGIA, a component unit of the State of Georgia, as of and for the year ended June 30, 2018, and the related notes to the financial statements, which collectively comprise the SUPERIOR COURT CLERKS' RETIREMENT FUND OF GEORGIA's basic financial statements and have issued our report thereon dated May 8, 2019.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of SUPERIOR COURT CLERKS' RETIREMENT FUND OF GEORGIA, a component unit of the State of Georgia, as of and for the year ended June 30, 2019, and the related notes to the financial statements, which collectively comprise the SUPERIOR COURT CLERKS' RETIREMENT FUND OF GEORGIA's basic financial statements and have issued our report thereon dated June 18, 2020.